ugr-sail/sinergym/CONTRIBUTING.md

 If you are interested in contributing to Sinergym, your contributions will fall into two categories:
 1. You want to propose a new Feature and implement it
-    - Create an issue about your intended feature, and we shall discuss the design and implementation.
+    - Create an issue about your intended feature (use our issue template), and we shall discuss the design and implementation.
 Once we agree that the plan looks good, go ahead and implement it.
 2. You want to implement a feature or bug-fix for an outstanding issue
     - Look at the outstanding issues here: https://github.com/jajimer/sinergym/issues